Anthropology Major

 For the joint Anthropology/MMSS major, MATH 385-0 counts as the formal studies/FD-EDR requirement for anthropology and MMSS 300-0 counts as a 300-level anthropology course.

-Human Biology Concentration
+Human Biology Concentration requirements

 - Core premedical requirements: